punkave/mirror-website/README.md

 Usage:

 Create `config.js`.
-Make sure you export a `url` property and, optionally, `aliases` (an array of hostnames considered equivalent to the main one).
+Make sure you export a `sites` property, which should be an array in which every entry has a `url` property and, optionally, `aliases` (an array of hostnames considered equivalent to the main one).
+TODO: document more.

 Then run: